-Anyone who is into horse racing will be familiar with this one as it is the traditional drink of the Kentucky Derby during which some 80,000 juleps are served.
-Traditionally, Mint Juleps are served in silver or pewter cups and held by the handle or rim in order for the cup to maintain optimum frost, but they work just as well in any tall glass.
+Traditionally, mint juleps are served in silver or pewter cups and held by the handle or rim in order for the cup to maintain optimum frost.
+They work just as well in any tall glass.

 Beyond the bourbon, sugar, and mint, the only other requirement for this drink is crushed ice.
 Any other form of ice will not create the same effect, so take the time to create a nice mound of crushed ice before mixing this cocktail.

-Place the mint and simple syrup or sugar into a julep cup, collins glass, or double old-fashioned glass.
+Place the mint leaves and sugar or simple syrup into a julep cup, collins glass, or double old-fashioned glass.

-Muddle well to dissolve the sugar and to release the oil and aroma of the mint.
+Muddle well to dissolve the sugar and release the oil and aroma of the mint.

 Add the bourbon.

 - Gently muddle your mint.
-You want to open up the veins of the mint leaves to release the essential oils, not tear the leaves to bits that get stuck in your teeth.
+You want to open up the veins of the mint leaves to release the essential oils, not tear the leaves to bits which will eventually get stuck in your teeth.

 - Crushed ice is key.
-Making crushed ice (without a machine) is another use for your muddler: place ice cubes in a Lewis bag or wrapped in a towel and whack the heck out of it until your cubes become finely crushed ice.
+Making crushed ice without a machine is another use for your muddler: Place ice cubes in a Lewis bag (cloth bag made specifically for this purpose) or wrapped in a towel and whack the heck out of it until your cubes become finely crushed ice.
 (This is a wonderful and safe stress reliever).

 - Pour your favorite bourbon.
-If you have a favorite brand of bourbon, use it or something similar.
-It is best to choose one of the higher end brands for the simple fact that bourbon is the only liquid in the julep.
+It is best to choose one of the higher-end brands for the simple fact that bourbon is the only liquid in the julep.
 Though it is sweetened and flavored with sugar and mint, the whiskey is primarily what you will taste.